zaid-1111/CorrelationTracking/README.md

+Open Source tracking algorithm

-Cross-Correlation based specific-feature tracking algorithm.
-Tracks a given feature in a video and generates relative positional data.
+Cross-Correlation based specific-feature tracking: Tracks a given feature in a video and generates relative positional data.
 Exacmple use case is for a three link robot with the feature-to-track mimicing spherical particles.